Saturated model

-In mathematical logic, and particularly in its subfield model theory, a saturated model M is one that realizes as many complete types as may be "reasonably expected" given its size.
+In mathematical logic, and particularly in its subfield model theory, a saturated model is one that realizes as many complete types as may be "reasonably expected" given its size.
 For example, an ultrapower model of the hyperreals is $\aleph_1$-saturated, meaning that every descending nested sequence of internal sets has a nonempty intersection.

 Definition

 Let κ be a finite or infinite cardinal number and M a model in some first-order language.
 Then M is called κ-saturated if for all subsets A ⊆ M of cardinality strictly less than κ, the model M realizes all complete types over A. The model M is called saturated if it is |M|-saturated where |M| denotes the cardinality of M. That is, it realizes all complete types over sets of parameters of size less than |M|.
 According to some authors, a model M is called countably saturated if it is $\aleph_1$-saturated; that is, it realizes all complete types over countable sets of parameters.
 According to others, it is countably saturated if it is countable and saturated.